ptrdom/scalajs-esbuild/README.md

       - Watches for updates to Scala.js code and any resources in `esbuild` directory.
       - CSS can be hot reloaded, changes to Scala.js code will cause a page reload.
     - `esbuildServeStart;~esbuildStage;esbuildServeStop`
-      - Each step of `~esbuildServe` as separate commands.
+      - Starting of dev server and watching of sources can be done in separate commands too.

 See [examples](sbt-scalajs-esbuild-web/examples) for project templates.